saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ### The Decisions your Analysis Targets Could Help Support

-There might be unknown but significant reasons why particular locations have higher rates of missing appointments, such as issues with facility accessibility or local financial burdens like access to transportation.
+There might be unknown but significant reasons why particular locations have higher rates of missing appointments, such as issues with the facility accessibility or local financial burdens like access to transportation.

-The second research question concerns exploring the job role of therapists within HFS, with specific interest in appointment no shows.
+The second research question concerns exploring the job role of therapists within HFS, with a specific interest in appointment no-shows.
 When patients fail to appear for appointments, this costs HFS time and costs the patient opportunity for therapy.
-We explore whether there exist clear patterns that might contribute to patients missing visits, such as a location or ethnicity effect.
-It might be the case that particular facilities are less friendly in supporting a language, which might effect the rate of dropped appointments.
+We explore whether clear patterns might contribute to patients missing visits, such as a location or ethnicity effect.
+It might be the case that particular facilities are less friendly in supporting a language, affecting the rate of dropped appointments.

-The research also explores whether job title effects dropped appointments.
-Job requirements might change from title to title that might have an effect on dropped appointments.
+The research also explores whether job title affects dropped appointments.
+Job requirements might change from title to title, which might affect dropped appointments.
 This research explores the phenomenon.

 Initial research also explores appointment duration.
 Based on the given data, it is unknown whether appointment duration is fixed by insurance or varies between patients.
-This research explores duration of appointments across job position, ethnicity, location, and the rate of dropped appointments too.
-While success is not determined by duration, Dr. Juarez mentioned how HFS is very interested in exploring patterns pertaining to the number of appointments and durations by each patient since it affects the funding HFS receives.
+This research explores the duration of appointments across job position, ethnicity, location, and the rate of dropped appointments too.
+While success is not determined by duration, Dr. Juarez mentioned how HFS is very interested in exploring patterns about the number of appointments and durations by each patient since it affects the funding HFS receives.

 ### Research Question #3